 Safety means that the borrower should be able to repay the loan & interest in a stipulated time without any default.
-Banks are the trustee of money of public.
-Bank’s deposits are always payable on demand and banks always have to maintain the trust of depositors forever.
+Banks are the trustee of the money of the public.
+Bank deposits are always payable on demand and banks always have to maintain the trust of depositors forever.

 It is just not the borrower’s capacity to repay but also his willingness to repay the loan.
 The former depends on his tangible assets & his business success while the latter depends on the borrower’s character.

-This repayment schedule is to be prepared while adhering to the requirement that at any point of time the banker should possess liquidity to meet the withdrawals by depositors.
+This repayment schedule is to be prepared while adhering to the requirement that at any point in time, the banker should possess liquidity to meet the withdrawals by depositors.

-The concept of liquidity involves that the banker looks for easy sale & the absence of risk of loss on sale of asset, which has been taken as collateral.
+The concept of liquidity involves the banker looking for an easy sale & the absence of risk of loss on the sale of an asset, which has been taken as collateral.

 Banking companies are not charitable institutions.
 All the banks are profit-earning institutions.
 The ultimate lending objective is to earn profits.
 Banks receive interest on loans and advances lent, & pay interest to the depositors of money.

-The difference between the receipts & payments becomes gross profit for bank.
-Banks have to earn reasonable amount as Net Profit so that dividends can be paid to its shareholders too.
+The difference between the receipts & payments becomes gross profit for the bank.
+Banks have to earn a reasonable amount as Net Profit so that dividends can be paid to their shareholders too.